Turkish Women's Volleyball Cup

-The Turkish Women's Volleyball Cup (Türkiye Kadınlar Voleybol Türkiye Kupası) is a national cup for professional women's volleyball in Turkey, organized by the Turkish Volleyball Federation since the 1994-95 season.
+The Turkish Women's Volleyball Cup (Kupa Voley Kadınlar), officially known as AXA Sigorta Kupa Voley Kadınlar for sponsorship reasons, is a national cup for professional women's volleyball in Turkey, organized by the Turkish Volleyball Federation since the 1994-95 season.
 Between 2003 and 2008, the event was not held for five consecutive seasons.
-The cup was sponsored in 2012-13 season by Teledünya, a digital cable TV and internet service owned by Türksat.
+The cup was sponsored in the 2012-13 season by Teledünya, a digital cable TV and internet service owned by Türksat.
+The current sponsor is AXA Sigorta since 2018.

 The most successful teams of the Turkish Women's Volleyball Cup are Eczacıbaşı and Vakıfbank, with nine titles each.